-Moshe decided it was time to invest in a more professional camera.
-His first entry level digital camera with a cropped sensor, the Pentax k-r.
-That camera changed his life, by making him realize what his passion was in life.
-It wasn’t only photography in general, which he loves, but the fact that he noticed how calming, fulfilling, fun, beautiful and spiritual it was to take photos of our ever evolving planet: Earth.
+Friends and family and even strangers complimented my photography, appreciating the creativity and the ability to frame a scene… a moment in time.
+Although the Fuji Finepix S5600 was good for getting more experience and confidence, it wasn’t good enough to start taking professional photos, meaning, charging for the service.
+I decided it was time to invest in a more professional camera.
+My first entry level digital camera with a cropped sensor, the Pentax k-r.
+That camera changed my life, by making me realize what my real passion was.
+It wasn’t only photography, which I love, but the fact that I noticed how calming, fulfilling, fun, beautiful and spiritual it was to take photos of our ever evolving planet: Earth.